-Join us at the Dixie Convention Center in St. George, Utah for the 2025 Utah Library Association Annual Conference!Registration is now open, with early bird pricing ending March 31.
+Join us at the Dixie Convention Center in St. George, Utah for the 2025 Utah Library Association Annual Conference!Registration is now open.
 Soon after registering, you will receive a Sched invite to this event so you can plan your conference schedule.
 See you in St. George!

-Log in to bookmark your favorites and sync them to your phone or calendar.
+Log in to add sessions to your schedule and sync them to your phone or calendar.

 They're free, but often not as easy to find.
 This introduction to federal government documents is designed for public librarians to quickly come up to speed finding and using the most important government websites and datasets.